jentery/routledgeCompanionMSDH/projects.md

 Electronic Literature Lab: “Directed by Dr. Dene Grigar, ELL contains 47 vintage Macintosh computers, dating back from 1977 and a library of electronic literary works.
 It is used for the advanced inquiry into curating, preserving, and the production of born digital literary works.”
 See www.dtc-wsuv.org/wp/ell.

-ELIZA: A is a natural language processing program designed to mimic human interactions, originally developed in the 1960s by Joseph Weizenbaum.
+ELIZA: A natural language processing program designed to mimic human interactions, originally developed in the 1960s by Joseph Weizenbaum.

 -empyre-soft-skinned space: “[A] global community of new media artists, curators, theorists, producers, and others who participate in monthly thematic discussions via an e-mail listserv.”
 See www.empyre.library.cornell.edu.